-The 2020-2021 Programme describes the strategic direction and key activities of the Geneva Peacebuilding Platform over the next two years.
-It implements the recommendations of an evaluation of the Platform’s 2015-2017 and 2018-2019 Programmes as well as the recommendations of the Scoping Study for Geneva Peace Week.
-The 2020-2021 Programme sets out three mutually complementary work streams and 13 activties to deliver on the Platform’s mandate:
+The 2022-2023 Programme describes the strategic direction and key activities of the Geneva Peacebuilding Platform over the next two years, setting out three mutually complementary work streams and 20 activties to deliver on the Platform’s mandate:

 Work stream 1: Facilitate continuous exchange about innovative practice and thinking on peacebuilding

-Work stream 2: Strengthen networking and community building across traditional and non-traditional actors in peacebuildin
+Work stream 2: Strengthen networking and community building across traditional and non-traditional actors in peacebuilding

-- Identify, incubate and accompany at least three thematic processes
+- Identify, incubate, and accompany thematic processes, linking to GPW

 Work stream 3: Advance the strategic development of Geneva Peace Week